-- Lay down on your stomach on the mat with your legs are straight behind you on the floor and arms at your sides.
+- Lay down on your stomach with your legs straight behind you and your arms at your sides.

-It is an intermediate level exercise which primarily focus on developing strength and mobility.
-It engages several muscles during the execution such as shoulders, legs, arms and the back.
+It is an intermediate-level exercise that helps develop strength and mobility.
+It engages several muscles simultaneously, such as the core, lower back, hamstring and glute.

-- Get on your all fours, your knees are directly underneath your hips, and hands under your shoulders.
+- Get on all fours with your knees underneath your hips and your hands below your shoulders.

-Simple steps to perform Windshield Wipers on the floor:
+Steps to perform windshield wipers on the floor:

-- Brace your abdominal muscles, and raise your leg straight up until your heels pointing toward the ceiling.
+- Brace your abdominal muscles, and lift your legs straight until your heels point toward the ceiling.
 That is your starting position.

 - Now, twist your legs together from left to right and right to left side for the required number of times.